25prabhu10/notes/docs/Languages/JavaScript/Libraries/NPM_Packages.md

 ## TypeScript

 1. [type-fest](https://github.com/sindresorhus/type-fest) - A collection of essential TypeScript types
-2. [zod](https://github.com/colinhacks/zod) - It is a TypeScript-first schema declaration and validation library.
+2. [zod](https://github.com/colinhacks/zod) - It is a TypeScript-first schema declaration and validation library